Galleries

 An 1880's Thomson Dynamo runs again to celebrate 125 years of electric lights in Edmonton.

-The Edmonton Power Historical Foundation is excited to have this Thomson Houston dynamo running again in time to commemorate the 125th anniversary of electric lights in Edmonton.
+The Edmonton Power Historical Foundation was able to have this Thomson Houston dynamo running again in time to commemorate the 125th anniversary of electric lights in Edmonton.
 The first generator to provide electric power in 1891 in Edmonton was a Thomson Houston, albeit an alternating current unit.
 On December 22, 1891 along the main street of Jasper Avenue in the tiny village of Edmonton, North West Territories, the electric lights came on.

 After replacing the bearings, repairing the broken wiring and cleaning the commutator and brush gear we attached an electronic speed control to power the unit as a motor.